 Legal Issues in the Workplace CO353

-Managers frequently make employment decisions that have legal implications for their organizations.
-This interactive workshop focuses on the legal issues associated with day-to-day employment-related decisions and actions with emphasis on how to manage in a legally sound manner.
+Managers and HR practitioners are frequently exposed to employee issues that may have legal implications for their organizations.
+This interactive workshop focuses on the legal issues associated with day-to-day employment-related decisions and actions, with an emphasis on how they can be handled in a legally sound manner.

-Using case studies, practical examples, and discussion, this workshop enables you to understand the law in the context of problems that most typically arise.
-Relevant laws and their application to daily operations are addressed in a manager's terms and context.
+Using case studies, practical examples, and discussion, this workshop enables you to understand an overview of the employment laws.
+Relevant laws and their application are presented in the context of problems that most typically arise.

 - Understanding the legal framework